NARAYANAN2125/CodeAlpha_Music_Player/README.md

 ## 👨‍💻 Author

-Created with ❤️ by Naresh
+Created with ❤️ by Lakshminarayanan

 ---
 ⭐ Star this repository if you find it helpful!